eighty20results/e20r-sequences/readme.txt

 1. Add posts to sequence using the "Posts in this Sequences" meta box under the post content.

 == TODO ==
-1. Add support for PHP 5.2 (Using DateTime->diff() - not available on pre 5.3 releases - to manage TZ specifics).
+1. Add support for pre v5.3 releases (Currently uses DateTime->diff() - not available on pre 5.3 releases - to manage TZ specifics).
 This is "bad", I know...
 2. Consider adding support for admin selected definition of when "Day 1" of content drip starts (i.e. "Immediately", "at midnight the date following the membership start", etc)

 == Frequently Asked Questions ==